ricab/scope_guard/README.md

-As the signature shows, instances of this function template are `noexcept` _iff_ `Callback` can be _nothrow_ constructed from `Callback&&` (after reference collapse).
+As the signature shows, instances of this function template are `noexcept` _iff_ `Callback` can be _nothrow_ constructed from `Callback&&` (after reference collapsing).
 Notice this is always the case if `Callback` is a reference type.

 ###### Example: